stelgenhof/AiLight/README.md

   - MQTT_USER `// The username to connect to your MQTT broker`
   - MQTT_PASSWORD `// The password to connect to your MQTT broker`

   Leaving the WiFi settings blank, will make the AiLight start in AP mode (Access Point).
-From here you can access the   settings screen and enter your WiFi settings.
+From there you can access the   settings screen and enter your WiFi settings.

   Other configuration variables can be left as is, however feel free to adjust as you see fit.